Claim Compensation For A Brain Injury From A Car Accident

 Our solicitors work under a kind of No Win No Fee contract called a Conditional Fee Agreement (CFA).
 When you work with a solicitor under a CFA, they won’t ask for any upfront fees in order to begin on your claim, nor will they require ongoing fees to retain their services.
 On top of this, if your claim fails, your solicitor won’t take a fee for their work.

 In fact, your solicitor will only take a fee for their work if your claim succeeds.
-This success fee is deducted directly from your compensation award as a small percentage.
-However, the percentage they are allowed to take is capped by law, which ensures that the majority share of what you receive stays with you.
+This success fee will be taken as a percentage from the compensation awarded to you.
+However, this amount is capped by law, which ensures that the majority share of what you receive stays with you.

 Working with a solicitor comes with many benefits.
 For example, a solicitor can carefully value each area of your claim and make it clear through which channel your claim should be made.
 Similarly, they can explain any legal jargon or answer any questions you may have throughout the claims process.